National Institute of Advanced Manufacturing Technology: Hostels

 Nirala Chatrawas, J. C. Bose Chatrawas and M. Visvesvaraya Chatrawas have canteens inside the hostel.
 The other hostels also have a student's mess and canteen nearby.

 Sports facilities

-The college provides sporting facilities to its students for their all-round development.
-These include a cricket ground, basketball court, volleyball courts, table tennis, football and shuttle badminton.
+The college provides sporting facilities to its students.
+These include a cricket ground, volleyball courts, table tennis, football and shuttle badminton.

-Computer facilities
+Information Technology Centre (ITC)/ CAD-CAM Centre/ Centralized Computer Centre(CCC)

 The institute provides many computer facilities.
 These include software like DEFORM, PROCAST, UNIGRAPHICS, CATIA, AUTODESK Inventor Professional (Mechanical and Electrical), MATLAB and also servers, desktops, workstations and terminals.
-CAD Center/Computer Center and the E-library provide students with internet access.
+CAD Center/Computer Center and the E-library provide students with internet access with fully Wi-Fi enabled campus and hostel rooms also with LAN/WAN support.